Exclusive Interview: Jamil Qureshi - Performance Coach, Psychologist & Co-Founder Of 'We Do Things Differently'

 Jamil Qureshi is a highly influential practitioner of performance-enhancing psychology, who has worked with a diverse range of high-profile clients.
 From Formula 1 to Lloyd’s banking group, Jamil helps teams reach their full potential through his change and performance programmes.
 Jamil has seen success at every level of the corporate and sporting worlds, he is an expert in teamwork, leadership and the winning mindset.

-In this exclusive interview with Champions' Director Jack Hayes, Jamil shares his career highlights, what he believes constitutes a successful team, and the difference between psychology in sport versus business.
 As a driver of high-performance strategy, Jamil readily shares his psychological expertise through transformative keynote speeches and workshops.
-Said to ‘perfectly blend psychological theory and practical reality together’, Jamil will leave your audience well-equipped with the tools to succeed.
+Said to ‘perfectly blend psychological theory and practical reality’, Jamil will leave your audience well-equipped with the tools to succeed.

 Q: Tell me about when you worked with the European Ryder Cup Winning Team?

 “I was very fortunate to work with the European Ryder Cup team in 2006 at the K club.
 It was great fun because I knew a lot of the players anyway, I worked with a lot of the players who got selected for the team.
-My role was to be there for the players, so I would have one to ones with each of them, and we’d talk about the things which were personal to them.
+My role was to be there for the players, so I would have one to one with each of them, and we’d talk about the things which were personal to them.

 “Some needed maybe more focus, some people needed less focus - maybe they were concentrating too hard or trying too hard.
-Some people needed to create new perspective around what they were trying to achieve that week.”
+Some people needed to create a new perspective around what they were trying to achieve that week.”

 Q: Could you also tell me about when you worked with Premiership football clubs?